highfidelity/hifi-content/usefulUtilities/sit/README.md

 ## Known issues
 ### The heartbeat system doesn't work.
 If a server heartbeat fails (i.e. a user disconnects while they're sitting), the Sittable UI won't re-appear on that seat for any other users unless they restart their client.
 This has been broken since Sit V1.

+### A 1.1x height multiplier may not always sit the user at the right spot.
+During `calculateSeatCenterPositionForPinningAvatarHips()`, we use a y-offset of 1.1x the y-dimension of the seat to determine where to place the avatar's hips.
+This multiplier may not always be correct for all seats.

 ### Solution to other entities taking the "Click to Sit" click events
 Collisions with other entity's invisible collision hulls sometimes make it difficult to sit.
 Ensure entities near sit cubes have the property `ignorePickIntersection: true`.